pulumi/pulumi/docs/design/clouds.md

 All Nodes in the Cluster are configured uniformly:

 1. DNS for service discovery.
-2. Docker volume driver for EBS-based persistence (TODO: how does this interact with Mu volumes).
+2. Docker volume driver for EBS-based persistence (TODO: how does this interact with volumes).

 TODO(joe): describe whether this is done thanks to an AMI, post-install script, or something else.